grafana/metrictank/docs/http-api.md

 (meta records) and replaces all existing records with the new ones.
 This is useful for users who first generate all of their meta records and then want to swap the present set of records out by replacing it with the new one.
-Just like in the case of the above upsert call, if these calls are made to a Metrictank that uses the Cassandra persistent index and which has index updating enabled, all modifications also get persisted into the Cassandra index, from where they can be loaded by other Metrictanks.
+Just like in the case of the above upsert call, if these calls are made to a Grafana Metrictank that uses the Cassandra persistent index and which has index updating enabled, all modifications also get persisted into the Cassandra index, from where they can be loaded by other Grafana Metrictanks.

 ## Example